-This is good advice for all interviews you’ll go on: get a good night’s sleep, dress professionally, eat a good meal beforehand.
-Show up 15 minutes early- if you’re on time, you’re late.
+This is good advice for all interviews you’ll go on: get a good night’s sleep, dress professionally, eat a good meal beforehand, and show up 15 minutes early—if you’re on time, you’re late.
 Beyond that, you really want to prepare.
 Understand the program you’re applying to, what it leads to, and what certifications you need.
-You should have done your homework about the program, institution, and its mission.
+You should have done your homework learning about the program, the institution, and its mission.
 You should know what that college is looking to accomplish.
-Lastly, practice your own story, this way you can be detailed and honest without rambling too long.
+Lastly, practice your own story—this way you can be detailed and honest without rambling too long.

 When an applicant is on an interview, what sets him or her apart?

 Passion, knowledge, and preparation make a candidate stand out.
 Not having the ability to converse with the person you are speaking with will make you stand out in a bad way.
-If everything you answer everything they ask with one-word answers or you’re not giving a lot of details in your answer, you are missing your opportunity to differentiate yourself from other applicants.
-Be prepared to speak and offer opinions of things you see going on in the industry.
+If you respond with one-word answers, or you’re not giving a lot of details, you are missing your opportunity to differentiate yourself from other applicants.
+Be prepared to speak and offer your opinions on things you see going on in the industry.

 What questions do you wish applicants asked you?